iris-hep/iris-hep.github.io/pages/fellows/multinomial.md

    and some ‘pruning’ criteria for the blocks.

 mentors:
-  - Alexander Held - University of Wisconsin-Madison & IRIS-HEP
+  - Alexander Held (University of Wisconsin-Madison)

 proposal: /assets/pdf/fellows-2022/210-proposal-Oleksii-Kiva.pdf
 presentations: